oreo1477/Number-Guessing-Game/README.md

 - **Mute/Unmute Toggle:** A button is provided to toggle the background music on and off.
 Clicking the button will mute the music when it's playing, and unmute it when it's muted.

 ### Dependencies:
-- `Tkinter`: Used for creating the graphical user interface (usually included when downloading Python)
+- `Tkinter`: Used for creating the graphical user interface (usually included when downloading Python).
 - `Pygame`: Used for handling background music and audio.

 ### Installation: